bkleinen/bkleinen.github.io/hugo/content/material/info1/save_object_bench.md

 ![](../save_object_bench/image_3.png)

 This will save all variables for the created objects as Field declarations, and all method calls in the method annotated with
-@BeforeEach:
+@BeforeEach in the TestClass (StudentTestClass in this example):

 ![](../save_object_bench/image_6.png)

 You can then edit and expand this method - e.g. change student1&2 to better variable names, or even add more objects simply with copy&paste.
-Remember to adjust the variable declarations at the top of the class!
+Remember to adjust the field (variable) declarations at the top of the class!

 ![](../save_object_bench/image_7.png)